Lucas-Railing/Weather/README.md

 # Weather
 The programs in this repository are to predict weather on any day of the year based on averages for the past years.
-Just for those new to large scale data analysis (like myself) here are some key words for a Google search: averages of multiple lists, convert date to 1 through 365,
+Just for those new to large scale data analysis (like myself) here are some key words for a Google search: averages of multiple lists, convert date to 1 through 366 (leap year).

+If you are not an experienced programmer in Python, use Weather.py.
+If you are and want to use this for weather data analysis, use Weather2.py and Weather3.py.

 The data in the csv file came from National Oceanic and Atmospheric Administration (noaa.org).